herofilo/StormCat/StormCat/README.txt

 VERSION HISTORY
 ---------------
+* v1.11.1 (20191101):
+	- Asset list: if prop has animations associated, a new flag "[Animated]" will be added to ExtraInfo

 * v1.11.0 (20191031): [INTERNAL]
 	- Support for addon's unoffical note file, for conveying information about the original publisher of republished addons